Differential Privacy for Government Agencies -- Are We There Yet?: Understanding the privacy and accuracy achieved

-To be fair, these probabilities decrease quickly with the number of variables contained in the database, postprocessing steps which are common in practice will further reduce these probabilities, and such large values of $\varepsilon$ are generally not recommended.
-The point is that it is important to consider the context and to be aware that differential privacy does not automatically guarantee an acceptable level of protection unless a sufficiently small value of $\varepsilon$ is selected.
+To be fair, these probabilities decrease quickly with the number of variables, and postprocessing steps will further reduce these probabilities .
+The point is that it is important to consider the context and to be aware that DP does not automatically guarantee an acceptable level of protection unless a sufficiently small value of $\varepsilon$ is selected.